Azure/azure-sphere-gallery/DNSServiceDiscoveryUnicast/README.md

 ## Key concepts

 Unlike multicast service discovery, the discovered service may exist outside of the local network for the device.
-This means that DNS service discovery can be used to discovery and connect to endpoints on the wider internet - for example, Azure IoT hubs or other dynamically-assigned endpoints - without needing to specify them in the application manifest.
+This means that DNS service discovery can be used to discover and connect to endpoints on the wider internet - for example, Azure IoT hubs or other dynamically-assigned endpoints - without needing to specify them in the application manifest.

 ## Project expectations